ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/sprites/basesprite.markdown

  - Entering the Hex Code of the desired color into the Color Picker.
 For example, `FF0000` for Red.
  - Click and Drag the Eye Dropper tool onto the desired color on screen.
- - By setting the VertexColor  property to a Real4 within a ZilchScript.
+ - By setting the VertexColor  property to a Real4 within a NadaScript.
  - Choosing the desired color in the Color Picker either in the gradient window or by directly setting either the RGBA or HSV values.

 (NOTE)**The Strength of the Eye Dropper:**  Using the Eye Dropper tool, it's possible to take colors from any image that is on the computer screen.
 For example, by having an image of a painting open, it becomes possible to take the colors used for the painting and make the same color palette.